 Peter de Savary and his ubiquitous Cuban cigar

 But his first big business success was in oil.
 In the early 1970s, a barrel of crude cost a few dollars; by the end of the decade the price had blown to nearly $40 a barrel.
 Even adjusted for inflation, it was a massive hike – and it made a lot of oil traders very, very rich, including de Savary, then in his 30s.
-“You’d have to be a bit of an arse not to make money in that situation,” he says.
+“You’d have to be a bit of an arse not to make money in that situation,” he said.
 “I wouldn’t put it down to brilliance and skill – it was more being in the right place at the right time.”

 He has a thousand stories like this from a wildly varied career that has included developing high-rise New York apartment buildings and going toe-to-toe with Donald Trump, to buying a prestige funeral business in London.
 “This company buried Churchill.
 It’s a very good cashflow business and you get no bad debts.
 But I went to my first board meeting and everyone’s in a black suit and black tie and no one’s smiling and they’re talking about forecasts: ‘Lady So-and-So was pencilled in for a big funeral in October, but she has made a good recovery.
 Lord Whatever, meanwhile, has taken a turn for the worse and it looks like he’ll come into December sales.’
 I’m sitting there thinking, Christ, what am I doing here?
 Thank God I found another buyer.
 It was the most depressing thing.”

-All his investment decisions are based primarily on instinct, he says, but he never enters a deal without a clear exit strategy.
+All his investment decisions are based primarily on instinct, he said, but he never enters a deal without a clear exit strategy.
 Naturally, this approach attracts a lot of stress, for which he has found the perfect solution.
 “The ultimate drug for me to deal with it is a combination of three things: a good Havana cigar, an excellent Armagnac at the right temperature, and thinking about the wonderful boats that I’ve been lucky enough to enjoy and the stories and the history that go with them.
 It’s the best medicine of all.
 I don’t want to watch a movie on Netflix; I don’t want to read a book; I don’t want to go to a bar and get drunk, and I don’t need a psychiatrist.
 I just think about the boats.”

 Savvy's Master is elegant and minimalistic, adhering to a monochromatic colour scheme